blog details

 • Disclaimer of Opinion: Given that sufficient evidence could not be obtained, an opinion could not be issued.

-An unqualified opinion in the Annual Audit Report implies that the financial statements are a true and fair view and are reliable.
+An unqualified opinion in the annual audit report implies that the financial statements are a true and fair view and are reliable.

 3. Financial Statements

 Financial statements are a key part of any financial report.
 They show how the company is doing and what its financial position looks like.
-An Annual Audit Report includes the following main financial statements:
+An annual audit report includes the following main financial statements:

 • Balance Sheet